Buying a Campervan:

 Make sure you do your market research and look at the potential profit margins you could be making.
 While buying the best campervan for your own personal needs is normally the best approach, it might not work if you plan to hire it out to potential holidaymakers.
 Sadly, this does mean that you might have to sacrifice buying your ideal campervan in order to make it more cost-efficient.
 It all depends on where your priorities lie.

-Buying a Campervan that Holds its Value
+Buying a Campervan That Holds Its Value

 Just as some rental campervans go for higher prices, some campervans for sale tend to hold their value better than others.
 For example, while we at Sussex Campervans know that a Nissan campervan is better than a VW campervan for some users, it’s not for others, depending on the owner’s intended use.
 The more expensive VW camper might be a better buy if you want to invest in something that holds its value for longer.